-BIOL-24 HUMAN BIOLOGY
+BIOL-24L HUMAN BIOLOGY WITH LABORATORY

-An introduction to general biology of human beings.
-Emphasis is placed on the concepts, mechanisms and terminology used in anatomy, physiology, and ecology.
+An introduction to the general biology of human beings.
+Emphasis is placed on the concepts, mechanism and terminology used in anatomy, physiology and ecology.
 Topics include cell structure and function, human evolution, anatomy and physiology of the organ systems, genetics, and the human impact on the environment.
-(L)
+The lab portion of the course will provide an introduction to general biology laboratory with an emphasis on humans.
+Topics include microscopy, cell structure and function, human anatomy and physiology and genetics.